Canonical Killing Unity For Ubuntu Linux, Will Switch To the Superior GNOME

 I guess I'll stick to Cinnamon for now.
 I just wish someone would put together a good GNU/Linux 2:1 desktop.

+I never cared for Unity or the convergence philosophy behind it.
+Gnome, Cinnamon, Mate, KDE, and other DEs will have to do unless someone wants to fork Unity for those that liked it.

+They are right about one thing, though -- Linux Mint is incredibly popular because so many people prefer Mate and Cinnamon (Gnome forks) over Unity.
+With Gnome as the default, if Gnome merges the changes from Mint, Ubuntu would be a decent user OS again... from my perspective at least. ymmv.

 Is this a late April Fool's joke?
-(Score:5, Informative)
+(Score:4, Informative)

 Outside of Redhat's bubble, GNOME hasn't been relevant in years.
 The developers of GNOME went full Apple in trying to control how users use their computer.